carbon-language/carbon-lang/docs/project/milestones.md

     language versions, build configurations, and other FFI or ABI boundaries.
 -   Necessary parts of the standard library

+#### Why coroutines and async here?

+Specifically, why not address them earlier in 0.1?
+Or if they can be deferred why not defer them further?

+Coroutines and async programming are large and complex topics to introduce into the language.
+From watching C++, Rust, Swift, Kotlin, and many other languages working in this space, we have a strong belief that trying to add these to the 0.1 language would _significantly_ increase the amount of work and likely delay when we reach that milestone.
+Also, given the recency of coroutines being added to C++, we expect evaluators to be able to reason about their absence and still accomplish most of the evaluation of Carbon without issue.

+However, we also expect that as coroutines start to be widely adopted in C++, they will become an essential feature of the language that would be extremely difficult to give up when moving to Carbon.
+So we expect coroutines to be a necessary feature for us to effectively decide that the Carbon experiment is a success and begin planning large-scale adoption and migration.

 ## Milestone 1.0: no longer an experiment, usable in production

 Even less concrete is the milestone that marks Carbon no longer being an